 39. University of Michigan – Dearborn

 The University is located on historic land that the Ford Motor Company donated.
-They have a Return to Learn program that helps nontraditional students earn a degree.
+With a Return to Learn program that helps nontraditional students earn a degree, UM Dearborn offers some of the best degrees for adults returning to college.
 They offer online courses, and have flexible schedules.
 For students interested in taking classes on-campus, their student-faculty ratio is 15:1.

 - Location: Dearborn, MI